 The Licensee shall review the Plans or Manuals referred to in this Licence as required by changes in operation and/or technology and modify the Plans or Manuals accordingly.
-Revisions to the Plans or Manuals should incorporate design changes and adaptive engineering required and implemented during Construction and on the basis of actual site
+Revisions to the Plans or Manuals are to be submitted in the form of an Addendum to be included with the Annual Report required by Part B, Item 2, complete with a revisions list detailing where significant content changes are made, and should incorporate design changes and adaptive engineering required and implemented during Construction and on the basis of actual site

-conditions and monitoring results over the life of the Project, and are to be submitted in the form of an Addendum to be included with the Annual Report required by Part B, Item 2, complete with a revisions list detailing where significant content changes are made.
+conditions and monitoring results over the life of the Project, complete with a revisions list detailing where significant content changes are made.

 The Licensee shall post signs in the appropriate areas to inform the public of the location of the Water Supply Facilities and the Waste Disposal Facilities.
-All signs must be in English, Inuktitut and French and shall be located and maintained to the satisfaction of an Inspector.
+All signs must be in English and Inuktitut and shall be located and maintained to the satisfaction of an Inspector.

 The expiry or cancellation of this Licence does not relieve the Licensee from any obligation imposed by the Licence, or any other regulatory requirement.

 The Schedules attached to this Licence provide details regarding the requirements associated with specific items in the main body of the Licence and are included in the Schedule to provide greater clarity and as an aid to interpretation for the Licensee.
 If the Board subsequently determines that an item in any of the Schedules requires revision in order to better reflect the intent and objectives of the Licence, the Board may at its discretion, and upon consulting and providing written notice to the Licensee and interested parties, revise the Schedule accordingly.
 Unless the Board directs otherwise, such revision may not necessarily be considered as an “Amendment” to the Licence.

+The Licensee is encouraged to adopt an Adaptive Management approach to the management of uncertainty regarding potential for effects associated with the Undertaking, including identifying mitigation, monitoring or management actions to be taken when specified thresholds and triggers identified in an Adaptive Management Plan are exceeded.

+Prior to the Licensee undertaking the mitigation, monitoring or management actions specified in an Adaptive Management Plan, the Licensee shall ensure that, reflecting the scale and scope of the actions proposed, all applicable regulatory requirements have been met, including, without limitation, applicable land use planning and impact assessment requirements under the Nunavut Agreement and the Nunavut Planning and Project Assessment Act, and completion of any Modification or Amendment processes required under the Act, the Regulations and/or this Licence.

+Unless otherwise stated, references in the Licence to any specific legislation, policy, guideline or other regulatory requirement are deemed to refer to the regulatory requirement as may be amended or as may be expressly replaced by successor legislation, policy, guidelines or other regulatory requirements after the Licence is approved by the Minister.

 PART C: CONDITIONS APPLYING TO SECURITY

-The Licensee shall, within thirty (30) days following the approval of this Licence by the Minister, furnish and maintain security with the Minister in the amount of $24,777,500.
-As set out in the Meliadine Security Management Agreement, February 8, 2016 Version, the amount secured under this Part constitutes 50% of the total global security amount of
+The Licensee shall, within thirty (30) days following the approval of this Licence by the Minister, furnish and maintain security with the Minister in the amount of $.
+As set out in the Meliadine Security Management Agreement, , the amount secured under this Part constitutes 50% of the total global security amount of

-$49,555,000 that is required to reclaim the Undertaking and reflects that the other 50% of the global security amount will be held outside the Licence by the Kivalliq Inuit Organization, in accordance with the terms and conditions of the Meliadine Security Management Agreement.
+$that is required to reclaim the Undertaking and reflects that the other 50% of the global security amount will be held outside the Licence by the Kivalliq Inuit Association, in accordance with the terms and conditions of the Meliadine Security Management Agreement.

 The security held under Part C, Item 1 shall be in the form, of the nature, and subject to such terms and conditions, as prescribed by the Act and Regulations.